douglascorrea/goals/Backlog.md

 - look into using xbox one as dev kit for app development
 - using gradle daemon with react-native
 - find a js linter for es6/react
-- investigate reducing boilerplate code
-- look into why isomorphic-fetch and babel-polyfill are suggested in redux docs
-- react prop types and if they are turned off in production
 - look into https://github.com/markdalgleish/redux-analytics
 - look into https://github.com/gaearon/normalizr for deeply nested json returned back from APIs